PapiLer/Reforestation/README.md

-## What do you call a boomerang that won't come back?
-A stick.
+## Did you know you should always take an extra pair of pants golfing?
+Just in case you get a hole in one.